SalehAlbuga/azure-functions-swift/README.md

 It will create a new app in a new folder, and a folder named `functions` inside the Sources target where Functions should be (*/myApp/Sources/myApp/functions*).
 The project created is a Swift package project with the Azure Functions framework dependency.

-After that you can generate an Xcode project using SwiftPM for easier development.
+Optionally, you can generate an Xcode project using SwiftPM for easier development.
 ```bash
 swift package generate-xcodeproj
 ```

-## Creating a sample HTTP function
+## Creating a simple HTTP function

 Inside the new directory of your project, run `swiftfunc new http --name hello` command to create a new HTTP Function named `hello`: